 Once you have an answer to these questions, you can narrow down your list further.
-Then take each of them for a trial run for a few days and see which ones you like using the most.
+Then take each of them for a trial run, or get a demo, and see which ones you like using the most.

 Pricing is a complex topic.
 You’ll find applicant tracking systems priced at the very low end, at the very high end, and everywhere in the middle.